 In other words, it’s essential to worship of God that we bring our authentic self, including our gender, and that we do this in a way that honors the Lord.
 In that culture for women to “let their hair down” in church would’ve been like women in our culture wearing bikinis to church!
 Disciples of Jesus don’t draw attention to themselves but to God.

 In part of Paul’s discussion about dress and hair ettiequte he makes a comment that really helps us understand his later instruction to women during church services being silent and submissive to their husbands.
 He says, “And every woman who prays or prophecies with her head uncovered dishonors her head.”
 (1 Corinthians 11:5, NIV) He’s acknowledging that it’s a normal practice for women to speak out loud in church services by praying and prophesying.
 So we can be sure that three chapters later he’s not making a blanket prohibition from women speaking in church.

-Furthermore, Gilbert Bilezikian, a mentor to Bill Hybels, teaches that Paul in his catalogues of spiritual gifts to be used in the churches ranks prophesy ahead of teaching so we can say that if he blesses women to speak prophecies in church then he certainly blesses them to teach (Romans 12, 1 Corinthians 12, and Ephesians 4).
+Furthermore, Gilbert Bilezikian, a leader in the establishment of the Willowcreek megachurch near Chicago, IL, teaches that Paul in his catalogues of spiritual gifts to be used in the churches ranks prophesy ahead of teaching so we can say that if he blesses women to speak prophecies in church then he certainly blesses them to teach from the Bible (Romans 12, 1 Corinthians 12, and Ephesians 4).

 1 Timothy 2